-Drop mixer speed to low and add vanilla, mixing thoroughly, about 1 minute.
+- Drop mixer speed to low and add vanilla, mixing thoroughly, about 1 minute.2 teaspoons vanilla extract

-Keeping speed on low, quickly add flour to mixer, scooping in about 1/3 to 1/2 cup at a time.
+- Keeping speed on low, mix in flour, working in btaches of 1/3-1/2 cup at a time.
 Stop mixing once dough looks smooth and uniform.
 Be careful not to overmix.2 cups all-purpose flour

-Turn off mixer and add ground/chopped pecans to bowl.
-Use a spoon or spatula to gently fold pecans into the dough.
+- Turn off mixer and add ground/chopped pecans to bowl.
+Use a spatula to gently fold pecans into dough.1 cup chopped pecans

-Remove dough from bowl and place on a piece of plastic wrap.
-Firmly wrap dough and chill in the refrigerator for at least 1 hour.
+- Remove dough from bowl and place on a piece of plastic wrap.
+Firmly wrap dough and chill in refrigerator for at least 1 hour.

-Unwrap dough and use your fingers to pinch off 1-2 tablespoons, then roll dough into a ball.
-You can either bake these cookies as round balls or you can shape the dough into little crescent moons.
+- Unwrap dough and use your fingers to pinch off 1-2 tablespoons, then roll dough into a ball.
+You can either bake these cookies as round balls or you can shape dough into little crescent moons.
 Place formed cookie dough ball on prepared baking sheet, spacing about 2 inches apart.
 Repeat this step until all dough is used.

-Bake cookies for 18-20 minutes or until bottoms of cookies begin to turn a light golden color.
+- Bake cookies for 18-20 minutes or until bottoms of cookies are a light golden color.
 If baking two cookie sheets at once, rotate baking sheets halfway through cooking time.

-Once cookies are cooled, put remaining 1/3 cup powdered sugar in a bowl.
-Dip cookies in powdered sugar, tossing them to coat completely.
+- Once cookies are cooled, put remaining 1/3 cup powdered sugar in a bowl.
+Dip cookies in powdered sugar, tossing them to coat.
 Repeat this setup until every cookie is coated.
 NOTE: As cookies rest, they may absorb powdered sugar coating; this is normal.
 Cookies can be tossed in powdered sugar again for a freshly-baked look.1 1/3 cups powdered sugar